hoprnet/hoprnet/docs/hopr-documentation/docs/node/using-hopr-admin.md

 Failed to send message.
 ```

 **_Note:_** Automatic pathing will discard any repeating nodes even if they are non-consecutive.
-With manual path selection, you can repeat nodes non-consecutively: me → Bob → Alice → Bob → me
+With manual path selection, you can repeat nodes non-consecutively: me → Betty → Chao → Betty → me

 But this will also throw a warning as it is less than ideal for most relays.